 Do I have to be a licensed massage therapist to take this course?
-While our courses are designed as continuing education for licensed and/or certified massage therapists, a non-licensed person may take them for their personal use.
+While our courses are designed as continuing education for licensed and/or certified massage therapists, a massage student can begin them while still in massage school, or a non-licensed person may take them for their personal use.
 Of course, they may not legally charge for these services without a massage license if their jurisdiction requires one, as most jurisdictions do.
 In most jurisdictions, doulas or other prenatal healthcare providers can use the techniques within the scope of their training and authority, such as a doula using some of the prenatal massage techniques during labor and delivery.
 You cannot, however, hold yourself out to be a certified prenatal massage therapist without having a massage therapy certification or license.

 Do you offer installment payments or financing?
 We accept credit cards, so you can make payments to your credit card company as it fits your budget.
 We do not offer private financing.

 How long will it take me to complete this course?
 The number of massage continuing education hours awarded was determined by the NCBTMB, although not everyone reads and studies at the same rate.
 Some massage therapists report that they are faster or slower than the number of CEs awarded.
 The theory is that it should take the average person one clock hour for every CE earned, so a 12 hour course should take you 12 actual hours to complete.
 Therefore, if you work on it 6 hours a day, you'll complete it in two days.
 If you work on it one hour a month, it will take you a year to complete.
 You can work on it at your convenience and set your own schedule.
 Just be sure to complete the course within one year of enrollment, or it will expire.